-• Name: P. Larry Phelan

-Email: phelan.2@osu.edu

-Office: Wooster Science 252

-Preferred means of communication:

-- Our preferred method of communication for questions is email. - Class-wide communications will be sent through the Announcements tool in CarmenCanvas.
+- Name: P. Larry Phelan - Email: phelan.2@osu.edu - Phone Number: 330-263-3728 - Office location: Science Building 252 [Wooster] - Office hours: Tuesdays and Thursdays from 1:00 pm 4:00pm or as arranged - Preferred means of communication: - o My preferred method of communication for questions is email. - My class-wide communications will be sent through the Announcements tool in CarmenCanvas.
 Please check your notification preferences (go.osu.edu/canvasnotifications) to be sure you receive these messages.